January 6, 2021

-Contraception has come a long way in recent years.
-The pill is still available in several forms, but women now have many other options to choose from too.
-We understand that the variety and sheer number of contraception methods available is confusing, so we’ve put together a guide to help you better understand the options that are available today.
+Contraception has come a long way over the years.
+The pill is still available in several forms, but women have many other options to choose from too.
+We understand that the variety of contraception methods can be confusing, so we’ve put together a guide to help you better understand the options that are available today.

 - Oral Contraceptives: This is “the pill.”
 Pills that contain hormones are taken every day to prevent ovulation.
 (99% effective rate)